cpojer/mootools-filemanager/README.md

     - a lot of bugfixes
     - add .htaccess to allow upload and resize of big files
     - made interface changes
-    - add SqueezBox for preview of the images
+    - add SqueezeBox for preview of the images
     - add keyboard navigation in the file browser
+    - ported to mootools 1.3